Tag Archives: guerlain Flacon Bouchon Coeur

 katemossbathtub_bornunicorn

-On the marble washbasin there are several products – two bath oils, one perfume and a skincare item.
+On the marble washbasin there are several products – two bath oils, one fragrance and a skincare item.

 The bottles with colourful ribbons are Penhaligon’s bath oils.
 The one on the left is Victorian Posy, a chypre floral fragrance launched in 1979 and now sadly discontinued; the one on the right is Vanities, another discontinued fragrance.